 Returning to the charter base at sunset, we were the last boat to tuck in.
 After securing our dockline the base personnel used a quarter-mile-long hose to refuel the boat from a truck in the parking lot.
 I’ve never seen that before, but hey, it worked.

-As for our trip overall, we had taken in some new sites and some previously visited places, but also found a number of different restaurants to try, new photo angles to use and offbeat things to do.
+As for our trip overall, we had taken in some new sites and some previously visited places, but also found many different restaurants to try, new photo angles to use, and offbeat things to do.
 Once again, we had ticked the “Greece” box.
-But as always, the best thing to do when it comes to any Greek vacation is charter, sail and repeat—often.
+But as always, the best thing to do when it comes to any Greek vacation is the charter, sail, and repeat—often.

 Source: Sail Magazine